 - 1 tablespoon tomato paste

-- 2 chipotle chiles in adobo sauce, minced (optional)
+- 2 chipotle peppers in adobo sauce minced (optional)

 - 1 teaspoon chili powder

 - 1/2 teaspoon kosher salt, plus more to taste